 In order to set up a gift via Payroll Giving, you need to contact your HR or Charity Department.
 They will ask you to complete a form which requires your employer to make a deduction from either your salary or pension.
 Please also keep the college informed so that we can make sure your gift is recognised and allocated in accordance with your wishes.
 Please find further information here.

 By remembering the College with a gift in your will, you can ensure that Hughes Hall continues to be a home away from home to students from all backgrounds, and that we can continue the good work that has made us what we are today.

 More information can be found on our Leaving a Legacy page.

 Regular gifts, of any size, are the bedrock of our fundraising.
-Every year we will recognise all those who have made a gift in the last financial year through our annual donor roll, which is sent out with summer edition of the Hughes magazine.
+Every year we will recognise all those who have made a gift in the last financial year through our annual donor roll, which is sent out with Easter Term edition of the Hughes magazine.

-We also recognise the lifetime giving of our loyal donors through out Giving Circle badges below:
+We also recognise the lifetime giving of our loyal donors through our Giving Circles below:

 Throughout our history, the support of students and alumni has been crucial to our growth and development.
 From our earliest days, students contributed a penny to become a member of The Gild (sic), a supporters club whose proceeds went towards the College’s most pressing needs.

 This circle is named after the College’s first Principal, Elizabeth Hughes (1851-1925).

 Members of the President’s Circle receive invitations to the annual Commemoration Dinner in May, where the President and Fellows gather in commemoration of Hughes Hall’s Founders and Benefactors.
 The evening celebrates our rich history and acknowledged our generous benefactors, friends and supporters.